Free Things To Do In NJ: You’ll Never Guess What’s On Our List

 Cool off at a splash park

-Want to spend time at a waterpark but without the expensive ticket price?
-You can at one of the many splash pads in NJ.
+Want to find all the fun of a waterpark but without the expensive ticket price?
+Take a trip to one of the many splash pads in NJ.
 During hot days, find an aquatic wonderland near you to burn off some energy and cool down at the same time.
 There are free splash parks all over New Jersey from North to South, full of sprinklers, raining domes, and huge buckets ready to spill over to cool your kiddos down.

 Free attractions in NJ Cape May Zoo New Jersey